maryhelengonzalez/delivery-optimizer/README.md

-🚚 Real-Time Smart Delivery Dispatch System
+🚚 Real Time Smart Delivery Dispatch System

-A real-time logistics and delivery optimization platform that tracks drivers, orders, and routes on an interactive map.
+A real time logistics and delivery optimization platform that tracks drivers, orders, and routes on an interactive map.
 This system simulates how modern delivery platforms (like DoorDash or Uber Eats) coordinate logistics, dispatching, and live tracking in real time.

 🚀 Live Demo